aleed4/aleed4/README.md

 ![ezgif com-gif-maker-2](https://user-images.githubusercontent.com/116024961/206858230-67de58cb-65f7-4492-ad22-dcb9313d3d46.gif)

-__Description__: An app that sends holiday reminder notifications.
-You need to choose the duration and frequency of breaks.
+__Description__: An app that sends you reminders about your breaks.
+You have the ability to choose the duration and frequency of your breaks.

 __Stack__: MVP, UIKit